Mandan standoff suspect faces 5 felonies

-A Mandan man arrested after an armed standoff in the city over the weekend faces five felony charges.
+A Mandan man arrested after an armed standoff in the city last weekend faces five felony charges.

 Police responded to a report of a domestic dispute in the 2900 block of 40th Avenue Southeast in Mandan about 3:30 a.m.
 Sunday.
 The caller said that Blum was at her residence in violation of a protection order.